 Care may be billed at an equalized rate, which means if you’re an independent living resident and you need to move to a higher level of care, your monthly service fee will change to be equal to the average of all independent living monthly service fees being charged at that time.

-Type C Contracts (also known as Fee-for-Service)
+Type C Contracts

 With Type C contracts, you only pay for the care you need.
 Entrance fees and monthly fees are typically lower than with other contract types, but if you do need a higher level of care, you pay full market rates.
 If you’re an independent living resident and need short-term care, to keep your residence, you’d still have to pay your monthly fee and the cost of housing and care you receive.